MtGambelOak/PitchParse/README.md

 1. Download PitchParse from the [releases](https://github.com/MtGambelOak/PitchParse/releases) section and unzip the file.
 2. Choose what pitch accent data file you would like to use.
 By default, `combinedAccents.txt` is already present in the inputs folder, and this is the reccomended data file as it's a combination of the most important data from four separate sources and gets the widest coverage.
 Swap it out with another from the [Accents folder](https://github.com/MtGambelOak/PitchParse/tree/master/Accents) if you want to use another data file.
 > (optional) if planning to make Anki cards with the help of PitchParse, it is highly reccomended that you download the `combined_pitch_accents.zip` dictionary and install it to Yomitan so Anki cards have consistent accent data.
 3. Choose what frequency data files you would like to use.
 By default, 5 frequency data files are present in the frequency folder and are the 5 that contain reading data.
-Use any combination you like from the [Frequencies folder](https://github.com/MtGambelOak/PitchParse/tree/master/Frequencies), just know that ones without frequency data will not work as well and result in slightly more cluttered output.
+Use any combination you like from the [Frequencies folder](https://github.com/MtGambelOak/PitchParse/tree/master/Frequencies), just know that ones without reading data will not work as well and result in slightly more cluttered output.
 Frequency data files were modified from ones available in [MarvNC's Yomichan dictionaries repository](https://github.com/MarvNC/yomitan-dictionaries), more data on them can be found there.
 4. (optional) Get data from your Anki collection to filter outputs to only include words that appear in your collection.
 Download [this anki addon](https://ankiweb.net/shared/info/1758053224) and ouput all cards you want to scan to text and make sure the file is named `cards.txt`.
 In the settings file, make sure you enter which fields you want to scan with a space after the colon and separated by commas (no spaces).
 EXAMPLE:
 > ![image](https://github.com/user-attachments/assets/dab2f4ec-3a1f-42e7-9528-9cdf4ff0ad9e)
 5. Change the settings to your liking.
 By default the settings in `settings.txt` are set to the "reccomended" defaults.
 Full explanation of the settings can be found below or in the tutorial video.
 (Make sure you toggle the first two frequency settings off if you are reading from an Anki collection)